Reviews

 This excellent series is a solid introduction to exploring nature’s wonders while sharpening children’s observational powers and reading, scientific, and critical thinking skills.
 View →

-SLJ Review of Mythical Creatures Set Two
+SLJ Review of City Critters

 SLJ Review of Tell Me Why Set Two